Overview

 Wrap-up / Next Steps

-Rating a subcategory is a foundational step in building your maturity profile.
-Combine manual ratings with linked data where possible, and use filters to identify what’s missing — your assessments will be more complete and more actionable.
+Rating a subcategory is a foundational step in building a maturity profile.
+Combine manual ratings with linked data where possible, and use filters to identify what's missing — assessments will be more complete and actionable.